MCP Servers

 4. Updates mog.lock.json

-5. Prints a reminder to restart your IDE
+5. Prints a reminder to restart your IDE (or restart the OpenClaw gateway for openclaw target)

 Supported clients and config files